naheem88/Java-CW/README.md

 You are required to design your program using UML diagrams.
 In particular, you have to draw:
 • A UML use case diagram for the system (6 marks).
 • A UML class diagram (6 marks)
 Read carefully the following requirements.
-It is important that you follow the specifications, and your design and implementa􏰁on must comply with these.
+It is important that you follow the specifications, and your design and implementation must comply with these.
 According to the Inheritance and encapsulation principles, you have to design and implement a super-class Product and the subclasses Electronics and Clothing.
 Also, you will have to add at least one constructor for each class.
 The class Product should be abstract and include appropriate get/set methods and hold information about the product ID (mix of characters and numbers), product name, number of available items and the price (4 marks).
 (You can add any other information that you consider appropriate).
 In particular: